If, like many people you are struggling to make ends meet, there may be financial help available, depending on your age, needs and income.

 Some professional organisations will support members in times of financial hardship.

-Borrowing money to pay for essentials can be the beginning of a slippery slope into debt.
+Borrowing money to pay for essentials like food and energy can be the beginning of a slippery slope into debt.
 If you have no alternative but to borrow money to pay for equipment or one-off expenses, look around for the best deals.

 If you save regularly with a credit union, you will be able to access a low cost loan when you need it.
-Call the Credit Unions Wales helpline on 0808 129 4050.
+Visit Credit Unions Wales to find out more.